joe-taylor/ckan-bcgov-terraform/README.md

 # CKAN Terraform
-The purpose of this repo is to install a version of CKAN for development, an assumption is made that you are working on the catalogue but with some tweaks it could work for any version of ckan.
+This repo exists to automatically set up a local instance of the BC Data Catalogue, which at the time of writing is a combination of stock CKAN 2.7.5 and various custom extensions.
+An assumption is made that you are working on the catalogue but with some tweaks it could work for any version of CKAN.

 ## What does this do?

-If your system meets the [requirements](#requirements) and run `terraform init && terraform apply -parallelism=1`, this does the following:
+Assuming your system meets the [requirements](#requirements), running `terraform init && terraform apply -parallelism=1` will accomplish the following:

- 1) Starts 3 docker containers.
+ 1) 3 docker containers are created and running.
  	- solr
  	- redis
  	- postgres
- 2) Restores a database backup from `./db/ckan.dump` into aforementioned postgres container.
+ 2) A database backup from `./db/ckan.dump` is restored into the aforementioned postgres container.
- 3) Creates and activates a python2 virtual environment in `./src/venv`.
+ 3) A python2 virtual environment is available and activated in `./src/venv`.
- 4) Downloads CKAN (2.7.5) and a number of ckan extensions and tools from github (optionally from a personal fork).
+ 4) CKAN 2.7.5 and a number of ckan extensions and tools are cloned from github (optionally from a personal fork).
 Each repository is cloned into `./src` and checked out at whatever branch is specified in the config (`terraform.tfvars`).
- 5) Uses pip to install these various python packages into the virtual environment.
+ 5) These various python packages have been installed into the virtual environment using pip.

-CKAN runs directly on your local machine and thus uses your local install of python.
-You'll need to configure it per requirements yourself.
-CKAN will not be started automatically; see instructions below for how to do that.
+CKAN runs directly on your local machine and thus uses your local install of python and pip.
+As such, you'll need to configure it to match the requirements yourself.
+CKAN is not started automatically; see instructions below for how to do that.

 ## Requirements